alteryx/ayx-developer-sdk/docs/references/third_party_packages_markdown.md

 1. Manually add dependencies.
 If you use this approach, make sure to include all dependencies (including any sub-dependencies).

 2. Use `pip freeze > requirements.txt` to generate a new requirements.txt file in the workspace.
-You will need to prune this file to remove any dependencies that aren\'t explicitly imported or required by your plugin.
-Do this before you copy or overwrite the contents to the `requirements-thirdparty.txt` file
+You need to prune this file to remove any dependencies that aren't explicitly imported or required by your plugin.
+Do this before you copy or overwrite the contents to the `requirements-thirdparty.txt` file.

 Using 3rd-party Packages in Code
 --------------------------------